UCL-CCS/EasyVVUQ/docs/source/old/workflow_changes.rst

 You don't need to explicitly create a collater anymore.
 The code that imports collaters will fail with an import error.
 The rest did not change.
-You still need to call ``campaign.collate()`` in order to collect all the simulation data from the decoders.
+You still need to call ``campaign.collate()`` to collect all the simulation data from the decoders.
 You also don't need to and can't specify a collater when adding an app to a campaign.
 So, for example ::
     my_campaign.add_app(name="gauss",
                         params=params,